32 Aerodynamics of Finite Wings

 The results in the figure above confirm that the aspect ratio of a wing is critically important in aerodynamic analysis because a higher lift-to-drag ratio can be obtained with wings of a higher aspect ratio, i.e., a long, slender wing with a large span relative to its average chord.
 The physical reason is that the higher the aspect ratio of the wing, the farther the tip vortices are away from more of the wing.
 Therefore, their effects produce a lower downwash over the wing and less impact on the three-dimensional aerodynamics.

-A reminder of the significance of the drag polar, in this case for a finite wing, is now appropriate because it forms a basis for understanding total aircraft performance.
+A reminder of the significance of the drag polar, in this case for a finite wing, is now appropriate because it forms a basis for understanding total airplane performance.
 An annotated version of a representative polar is shown in the figure below.
 Notice that the slope of a straight line running from the origin of the graph at (0, 0) to any point on the polar curve is the lift-to-drag ratio of the wing at that operating point.

 Representative drag polar for a finite wing.
 The lift-to-drag ratio is the slope of a straight line running from the graph’s origin at (0, 0) to any point on the polar.